 Introduction to Media

 Students will analyse a range of media products in order to interpret elements of media language which create meaning and to apply this in their own media production, using Photoshop or another digital medium.
-This unit is the introductory unit for students wishing to receive a Certificate II in Media and or other certificates.
 (0.5)

 This unit examines the nature of and concepts related to traditional animation, stop frame, camera cell animation, and moves on to computer generated animation techniques e.g. Flash MX.
 (1.0)